 "Think Ahead, Act for Humanity."
 This is the message we have conceived as we strive towards our 100th anniversary.
-We consider "Quality of Life" to be the key to this endeavor, and a crucial component in our mission of education, research, and can clear a sure and safe path towards this new era.
+We consider "Quality of Life" to be the key to this endeavor, and a crucial component in our mission of education, research, and cooperation both within society and internationally.